MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D058 #100DaysOfCode - 27.6.18

+* Worked on the same challenge as yesterday.
+* Managed to use .findIndex() to get the program matching the name after the hash in the subpage URL.

+**Total:**  1 h

+**Thoughts:** I still didn't manage to solve the problem with reusable code.
+So I changed focus to get something other to think about.
+I managed to use findIndex() to find the program that the subpage referes to.
+I will continue building block by block tomorrow.

 ### D057 #100DaysOfCode - 26.6.18

 * Tried to make better code by reusing the code that produces the DOM elements.